Ready for the House: Album information

 known if any were repressed).
 This is probably due to the fact that by 1980 when Smith spoke to Chusid, he had only sold 2 copies of the album despite it being released 2 years previous.
 It received its first review, when Phil X. Milstein wrote about it in Op magazine issue L. Shortly after, outsider DJ Irwin Chusid of WFMU began corresponding with Corwood Industries, a label that has held the same PO box since this release, and which releases nothing but Jandek records.
 Through this attention, the artist was encouraged to return to music, releasing Six and Six three years later, which has been the longest period without a studio Jandek release until the period after Ghost Passing.

-There seems to be no precedent for the kind of music Jandek releases and almost every aspect of the project seems to be without influence.
-One could argue that there are bands such as the Fugs and the Godz are similar in untrained DIY type music, but it is unknown if Smith was aware of these bands, and the Jandek releases are very removed even within that context.
-Because of aforementioned reasons critiquing his work becomes difficult.
-The Jandek project also references itself exclusively and is almost entirely self-contained.